Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Overview.rst

 compose and execute flow filters.
 Ascent's Flow library is a C++ evolution of the Python data flow network infrastructure used in `Efficient Dynamic Derived Field Generation on Many-Core Architectures Using Python <https://ieeexplore.ieee.org/document/6495864>`_.
-It supports declaration and execution of directed acyclic graphs (DAGs) of filters Filters declare a minimal interface, which includes the number of expected inputs and outputs, and a set of default parameters.
+Flow supports declaration and execution of directed acyclic graphs (DAGs) of filters Filters declare a minimal interface, which includes the number of expected inputs and outputs, and a set of default parameters.
 Flow uses a topological sort to ensure proper filter